gardener/landscapercli/docs/commands/container_deployer/add_container_di.md

   [deploy-execution-examplecontainer.yaml](resources/02-add-container-deploy-item/demo-component/blueprint/deploy-execution-examplecontainer.yaml)
   to the [blueprint.yaml](resources/02-add-container-deploy-item/demo-component/blueprint/blueprint.yaml)

-- Add the reference to the OCI image as a resource to the [resources.yaml](resources/02-add-container-deploy-item/demo-component/resources.yaml).
+- It adds the reference to the OCI image as a resource to the [resources.yaml](resources/02-add-container-deploy-item/demo-component/resources.yaml).

 ### Upload the Component

-As already described in [creates.md](../create_component/create.md#3-upload-component-into-an-oci-registry), we now add the base URL of an OCI registry and the resources to the component descriptor and upload the component to an OCI registry.
+As already described in [creates.md](../create_component/create.md#3-upload-component-into-an-oci-registry), we now add the base URL of the OCI registry and the resources to the component descriptor and upload the component to an OCI registry.

 ### Create an Installation

 Next we need an installation referencing the new component.
 An example could be found [here](resources/installations/installation.yaml).
 Be aware that you have to change the `baseUrl` to that of your OCI registry.

-In the example we have set the input parameter `word` on *word1* and the sleep times on 5 minutes.
+In the example we have set the input parameter `word` on *word1*, and the sleep times on 5 minutes.
 When you deploy this installation on the landscaper cluster after a short time a pod is started executing the script.
 During that time you could open a shell in the pod to analyze the settings with: